Diego Gonçalves

-Diego Gonçalves (born 22 September 1994), sometimes known as just Diego, is a Brazilian professional footballer who plays as a forward for Goiás, on loan from Mirassol.
+Diego Gonçalves (born 22 September 1994), sometimes known as just Diego, is a Brazilian professional footballer who plays as a forward for Criciúma, on loan from Mirassol.

 Club career

 Born in Guarujá, São Paulo, Diego Gonçalves played for AA Ponte Preta and Fluminense FC's youth systems, after starting it out at seven-a-side football with Gamma Esportes and AE Barra Funda.
 On 21 July 2013 he moved abroad for the first time in his career, joining Portuguese side S.C.
 Olhanense.

 Diego Gonçalves made his professional debut on 17 August 2013, starting in a 0–2 away loss against Vitória S.C. in the Primeira Liga.
 He was regularly used under manager Abel Xavier, but after the arrival of Paulo Alves, he lost his starting spot and rescinded his link on 27 November.

 On 26 January 2014 Diego Gonçalves went on a trial at Atlético Clube de Portugal, signing a contract shortly after.
 He left the side at the end of the campaign, after appearing sparingly.

 On 5 January 2015 Diego Gonçalves signed for Portuguesa, freshly relegated to Série C. He made his debut for the club on 1 February, starting and scoring the first in a 3–2 away win against Ponte Preta for the Campeonato Paulista championship.

 On 1 December 2015, Diego Gonçalves renewed his contract with Lusa for a further year.
 On 11 July 2016, however, he was released, and subsequently joined Internacional; initially assigned to the B-team, he was promoted to the main squad on 8 October by manager Celso Roth.

 Diego Gonçalves made his Série A debut on 6 November 2016, replacing Aylon in a 0–1 away loss against Palmeiras.